 Tens of thousands of Princeton students rely on ReCal, the app that helps you create a schedule from the hundreds of courses offered every semester.
 I built and launched ReCal with two classmates.

-Then we started a university-sponsored incubator to empower student developers with launch assistance, funding, and long-term maintenance.
+Then I founded a university-sponsored incubator to empower student developers with launch assistance, funding, and long-term maintenance.

-A friend and I ran the 2014 Princeton Silicon Valley TigerTrek, the trip that brings 20 undergrads to Silicon Valley for a week of off-the-record Q&A with the legends of the Valley.
+In 2014 a friend and I ran the Princeton Silicon Valley TigerTrek, the trip that brings 20 undergrads to Silicon Valley for a week of off-the-record Q&A with the legends of the Valley.
 We met with Peter Thiel, Meg Whitman, John Doerr, Sal Khan, and others.
 Now in its 9th year at Princeton, the trip community is steadily growing.